l1mey112/stas/README.md

   -o <output>    Specify '-o -' to dump assembly to stdout -g             Debug symbols.
-Most effective with the `nasm` backend -b <backend>   Assemblers `nasm` or `fasm` as compiler backend -r             Execute file after compiling.
+Most effective with the `nasm` backend -b <backend>   Assemblers `nasm` or `fasm` as compiler backend -c             Create object file for linking, will not call `ld` -r             Execute file after compiling.
 Arguments after this
                  switch will ignored and passed to the program -v, --verbose  Activate verbose mode